Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

 We performed similar calculations for Pd-terminated surface models.
 Figure~\ref{fig:oxidation_energy} illustrates the calculated formation energy $E_\text{form}^\text{FePd/O}$ as a function of the oxygen coverage ratio.
 The minimum $E_\text{form}^\text{FePd/O}$ of the Fe-terminated surface models is approximately 1.3~eV lower than that of the Pd-terminated surface models.
-In contrast to the analysis results in Sec.~\ref{sec:fepd_surface}, these results suggest that the stability of Fe surfaces are improved in samples exposed to an oxygen atmosphere.
+In contrast to the analysis results in above section, these results suggest that the stability of Fe surfaces are improved in samples exposed to an oxygen atmosphere.
 This finding is consistent with the results obtained from XPS measurements in Fig.~\ref{fig:xps_spectra} and reproduces the prior characterization of the FePd/Gr interface by STEM \cite{naganuma2022unveiling}.
+It also parallels the oxygen-induced Fe surface segregation established experimentally for FePt- and Pd--Fe-based alloys in the catalysis literature \cite{han2009fe, prabhudev2015surface, li2020oxidation}.